hakienit1402/React18-codebase/README.md

 ## Docker

-The production image serves the built app via NGINX and injects runtime env on startup.
+Production image serves the built app via NGINX and injects runtime env on startup.

 Build and run directly: